poc967/instant-messenger/README.md

 ### Backend

-Express - simple backend architecture
+- Express.js - simple backend server library
+- MongoDB - created a database to handle storage of users, conversations, and messages
+- Mongoose - JS ORM for interacting with MongoDB
-MongoDB - created a database to handle storage of users, conversations, and messages Passport - user authentication using the Passport local auth scheme.
-This sets a cookie used for auth Socket.io (server) - websocket for pushing new messages to client
+- Passport - user authentication using the Passport local auth scheme.
+This sets a cookie used for auth
+- Socket.io (server) - websocket for pushing new messages to client

 ### Frontend

-React
+- React
-Redux
+- Redux
-Redux Persist
+- Redux Persist
-Styled Components
+- Styled Components
+- Material UI

 ### Installation